 USC lacrosse associate head coach Devon Wills was recently featured in a special espnW article.

 Devon Wills enters her fourth season (2016) at USC and her first as the Trojans’ associate head coach.
 Wills previously served three seasons as assistant coach, defensive coordinator, and recruiting coordinator for the Women of Troy.
 Before her arrival at Troy, Wills was an assistant at Denver for two years (2010-11): a volunteer assistant in 2010 and a full-time assistant in 2011.
-She will work specifically with the Trojan defense and goaltenders.
+She works specifically with the Trojan defense and goaltenders.

 In Wills’ first season as associate head coach, the Trojans set new Mountain Pacific Sports Federation (MPSF) records with 20 wins and an incredible 20-game winning streak.
 The Women of Troy won both the MPSF’s regular-season and tournament titles and then became the first-ever West Coast team to host an NCAA tournament game.
 USC’s appearance in the NCAA quarterfinal and finish at No. 5 in the final IWLCA poll were also MPSF records.
 Wills’ direction helped the program post the NCAA’s top defense (5.80 gaa), which showcased the national leader in goals-against average: Gussie Johns (6.04 gaa).